Tr3yWay996/web/docs/pages/about/changelog/beta-A428.md

 - <tag type="hotfix"></tag> Extension views were not parsed correctly resulting in empty view pages.
 This has been fixed in a hotfix.
 - <tag type="hotfix"></tag> Visiting extensions that had custom controllers in your admin panel caused a server error.
 This has been fixed in a hotfix as well.
 - <tag type="hotfix"></tag> Making use of the new placeholders would result in a bunch of errors, this has been fixed.
+- <tag type="hotfix"></tag> Add a timeout for requests towards the Blueprint API to prevent some pages from loading indefinitely.

 <br/>